-The College for America and Southern New Hampshire University do not discriminate on the basis of race, color, national origin, citizenship, religion, marital status, age, sex, sexual orientation or non-disqualifying disability in admission to, access to, treatment in or employment in their programs and activities.
+Consistent with all federal and state laws, rules, regulations and ordinances (e.g., Title VII, Title VI, Title III, Title III, the Rehabilitation Act, the Americans with Disabilities Act, and Title IX), it is the policy of Southern New Hampshire University not to engage in discrimination or harassment against any person on the basis of race, color, national origin, citizenship, religion, marital status, age, sex, sexual orientation or disability in admission to, access to, treatment in or employment in its programs and activities.
+It is the policy of the University to comply with all federal and state nondiscrimination, equal opportunity and affirmative action laws, orders, and regulations.
 The following department has been designated to handle inquiries regarding the nondiscrimination policies: Office of Human Resources and Development, Southern New Hampshire University, 2500 North River Road, Manchester, NH 03106-1045.